 FOREWORD

-This Indian Standard (Part 2) was adopted by the Bureau of Indian Standards in 2003, after the draft finalized by the Management and Productivity Sectional Committee had been approved by the Management and Systems Division Council.
+This Indian Standard (Part 2) (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Management and Productivity Sectional Committee had been approved by the Management and Systems Division Council.

 In any organization, it is necessary to identify and then choose between the investment options open to it and to make decisions on how best to invest the capital available.
 Once a decision has been made to make an investment in some form of physical asset or project, then the application of terotechnology should assist in the object of getting the best value for money from that investment and thus justify it.

 Terotechnology is a multi-disciplinary study or research or industrial practices combining the core branches of management, finance, design and engineering, operation and maintenance, life assessment and disposal applied to physical assets in pursuit of desired economic life cycle.
-It is concerned with the specification and design for reliability and maintainability of physical assets such as plant machinery (rotary and static), instruments and control equipment, buildings etc. The application of terotechnology concept takes into account the economic methods /processes of supply chain including transit, asset installation and commissioning, operation and maintenance, modification and replacement.
+It is concerned with the specification and design for reliability and maintainability of physical assets such as plant machinery (rotary and static), instruments and control equipment, buildings, etc. The application of terotechnology concept takes into account the economic methods /processes of supply chain including transit, asset installation and commissioning, operation and maintenance, modification and replacement.
 Business decisions on asset’s acceptance or rejection at any stage of life cycle are influenced by information on design, commissioning, performance and costs throughout the life cycle of a project.

 Terotechnology applies equally to both assets and products because the product of one organization often becomes the asset of another.
 Even if the product is a consumer item, the needed reliable design and performance (as perceived by customers) will get a boost by the adoption of terotechnology and thus improving market security for the producer.